jpgmv1998/espm157_finalProject_deforestationPattern/proposal.md

 ### Questions

-1) Analyze Deforestation Trends in the Brazilian Amazon by the size of cleared patch (2001-2014) - inspired by figures 1 and 4.
+1) Analyze Deforestation Trends in the Brazilian Amazon by the size of cleared patch (2002-2014) - inspired by figures 1 and 4.

-2) Analyze Deforestation Trends in the Brazilian Amazon by the size of cleared patch and State (2001-2014) - inspired by figures 2 and 3.
+2) Analyze State Heterogeneity on Deforestation Trends in the Brazilian Amazon by the size of cleared patch (2002-2014) - inspired by figure 2.

-3) Analyze discontinuities in deforestation outcomes (y-axis) with a small bandwidth around the 25 ha cutoff, using the polygon size as the running variable (x-axis) for a period before and a period after the implementation of DETER.
+3) Analyze Spatial Distribution of the Deforestation by the size of cleared patch - inspired by figure 3.

 ### Project questions will illustrate all of the following tasks: